 ROTARY RARITY: THE LUCE R130

-Alongside the RX-85 at the 1967 Tokyo Auto Show was another prototype, the RX-87, a hardtop coupe loosely based on the Bertone-styled Mazda Luce 1500, which had debuted in August 1966.
+Alongside the RX-85 at the 1967 Tokyo Auto Show was another prototype, the Mazda RX-87, a hardtop coupe loosely based on the Bertone-styled Mazda Luce 1500, which had debuted in August 1966.
 The RX-87 was decidedly Italianate, looking rather like a cross between an Alfa Romeo Giulia coupe and a second-generation Chevrolet Corvair two-door hardtop.

-Christened Mazda Luce Rotary Coupé or R130, the production version of the RX-87 went on sale in October 1969.
+Christened Mazda Luce Rotary Coupé, or R130, the production version of the RX-87 went on sale in October 1969.
 The R130 was the largest passenger car Toyo Kogyo had yet offered, significantly bigger than the Luce sedan on which it was nominally based.
 The Rotary Coupé’s 13A engine had less power than the smaller engine in the Cosmo Sport L10B, 126 PS (124 hp, 93 kW) at 6,000 rpm, but substantially more torque: 127 lb-ft (172 N-m) at 3,500 rpm.

-Like the Cosmo Sport, the R130 had double wishbone front suspension (albeit with unusual rubber torsion springs rather than coils), front disc brakes, and a standard vacuum servo, but the Luce’s rear suspension was independent, with coil springs located by semi-trailing arms.
+Like the earlier Mazda Cosmo Sport, the R130 had double wishbone front suspension (albeit with unusual rubber torsion springs rather than coils), front disc brakes, and a standard vacuum servo, but the FWD Luce’s rear suspension was independent, with coil springs located by semi-trailing arms.
 In keeping with its price — ¥1,450,000 (a bit over $4,000) for the base Deluxe model, ¥1,750,000 (around $4,850) for the air-conditioned Super Deluxe — the R130 was well equipped and luxuriously trimmed, with a hefty dose of sound insulation.
 Toyo Kogyo marketed the R130 as a personal luxury coupe rather than a sports car, but it had brisk performance and a claimed top speed of 119 mph (190 km/h).

 Surprisingly, Toyo Kogyo never offered another rotary production car with front-wheel drive.
-The company’s next FWD model, the 1980 BD Familia (323 or GLC in other markets), was offered only with conventional four-cylinder engines.
+The company’s next FWD Mazda model, the 1980 BD Familia (323 or GLC in other markets), was offered only with conventional four-cylinder engines.

 By 1970, worldwide interest in the rotary engine had increased dramatically, with nearly every major automaker seriously considering rotary power.
 That November, General Motors signed a $50 million licensing agreement, joining a list of licensees that included not only Curtiss-Wright and Toyo Kogyo, but also Alfa Romeo; Daimler-Benz; Porsche; and the military vehicles arm of Rolls-Royce, which was developing an unusual rotary diesel for main battle tanks.
 The main attraction was no longer the rotary’s light weight, smoothness, or mechanical simplicity, but its exhaust emissions.

-Photochemical smog had been a growing problem in major urban areas for years, particularly in areas like Los Angeles, which are prone to atmospheric inversion layers.
+Photochemical smog had been a growing problem in major urban areas for years, particularly in areas like Los Angeles, which is prone to atmospheric inversion layers.
 In the early fifties, scientific studies had linked smog to unburned hydrocarbons (HC) and nitrogen oxide (NOx) emissions from factories and motor vehicles.
 The state of California established the first limits on automotive emissions in 1959, followed in 1963 by the state of New York.
 In 1964, the U.S. Congress gave the federal government authority to regulate air pollution at a national level.
 The trend was not limited to the United States.
 Large Japanese cities had smog problems as well and there had been debate in the Japanese National Diet throughout the decade about the possibility of automotive emissions standards.